This text is translated into Russian by google automatic human level neural machine.

 The details of the project for the development of the Solntsevo coal mine in Sakhalin and the Omsukchan coal basin in the Magadan region, as well as the social responsibility of business and the work on attracting personnel to coal enterprises in Sakhalin, was told in an interview to East Russia by the president of the Eastern Ore Mining Company Oleg Misevra

-- We plan on
+- We are planning on

 - What is their interest in you?

-"I think it's better to ask them."
-And my interest is, perhaps, to create, in the long run, coal mining and trade, without the participation of the railway with its port facilities, and offer coal to all markets: brown, stone, energy , Anthracid and coke.
-It will be a company with very good capabilities and maximum resilience to the impact of price, economic and other crises.
-But, for the time being, Tigers and I have not yet discussed any possible variants of the development of relations, both joint and separate.
-Our, Russian, investors showed interest, too, but quite specific.
-A number of banks offered us to find a buyer for a shareholding.
-But, frankly, I hardly believe that someone will acquire 25%, and then buy everything else.
-The project is only evolving, nobody can come and buy everything at once - it is quite specific and requires sufficient knowledge and experience in this industry.
-But in general, we do not really break our head right now over where to get the money.
-Our project is quite profitable, with payback in 4.
-I am more than sure: even if, due to sanctions, Western banks do not work with us, we will find investors for its financing.
+- I think it's better to ask them.
+And my interest is, perhaps, to create, perhaps by merging into one enterprise, in the future, coastal coal mining and trade, without the participation of the railway with its port and offer to the markets coal of all brands: brown, coal, energy , anthracid and coke.
+It will be a company with very good opportunities and maximum resistance to the impact of price, economic and other crises.
+But, so far, Tigers and I have not yet substantively discussed any possible options for the development of relations, both joint and separate.
+Our Russian investors also showed interest, but rather specific.
+A number of banks offered us to find a buyer for the stake.
+But, to be honest, I hardly believe that someone will buy 25% and then buy everything else.
+The project is just developing, no one will decide to come and buy everything at once - it is quite specific and requires sufficient knowledge and experience in this industry.
+But in general, we are not very much racking our brains now over where to get the money.
+Our project is quite profitable, with a payback period of 4 years.
+I am more than sure that even if due to sanctions Western banks will not work with us, we will find investors to finance it.

 - The authorities are not going to somehow develop this mono-district?

-“I don’t want pure truth to sound like flattery or duty praise.”
-But with the administration of the Sakhalin region, we are really very comfortable working, especially now, with the arrival of the new governor.
-The region has always been deprived of the general background, it all got on the residual principle as the farthest region.
-Until the gas projects started, there was nothing particularly good here.
-And now the administration is trying by all means to develop the economy of the region, to diversify it.
-The governor makes great efforts to this, he always supports promising ideas.
-And he, too, will obviously not go to questionable deals or collusion - this can be seen with the naked eye.
-It's just very difficult to praise a person - you have to make excuses right away.
+- I do not want the pure truth to sound like flattery or routine praise.
+But it is really very comfortable for us to work with the administration of the Sakhalin Region, especially now, with the arrival of a new governor.
+The region has always been deprived against the general background, it got everything according to the residual principle as the most distant region.
+Until the gas projects began, there was nothing particularly good here.
+And the administration is now trying in every way to develop the regional economy, to diversify it.
+The Governor is making great efforts to this, he always supports promising ideas.
+And he, too, clearly will not agree to dubious deals or collusion - this can be seen with the naked eye.
+It's just very difficult to praise a person - you have to make excuses in advance.

-He was born 20 September 1967 in Kiev, Ukraine.
+Was born on September 20, 1967 in Kiev, Ukraine.